mother-of-all-self-hosting/ansible-role-gitea/README.md

 For an Ansible playbook which integrates this role and makes it easier to use, see the [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).

+💡 See this [document](docs/configuring-gitea.md) for details about setting up the service with this role.

 ## Development

 You can optionally install [pre-commit](https://pre-commit.com/) so that simple mistakes are checked and noticed before changes are pushed to a remote branch.
 See [`.pre-commit-config.yaml`](./.pre-commit-config.yaml) for which hooks are to be executed.